 Am I free to sit where I want to in the dining room?

-Yes.
-We don’t have “assigned seating.”
+Traditionally, we don’t have “assigned seating.”
 When you arrive for dinner, our maître d' will greet and seat you.
 You can also make a reservation for a specific time if you like.
 Room service and take-out service are always available as well.

 Do you have assigned parking?